livz/livz.github.io/_posts/2017-08-16-Progressing-in-Infosec.md

 * Be genuinely interested in people.
 Hear their stories.

-I hope this will be helpful as I plan to update this and use it as a checklist for myself to keep my on track.
+I hope this will be helpful as I plan to update this and use it as a checklist for myself to keep me on track.

 ![Bow](/assets/images/bow.png)